 The ESL One: Cologne 2019 kicks off on July 2nd.
 The championship will be played at the Lanxess-Arena in Cologne, Germany.
-It holds a total prize pool of $ 300,000 which will be contested by 16 top tier teams from across the globe.
-This will be the sixth edition of the competition, since it started back in 2014.
+It boasts a total prize pool of $300,000, which will be contested by 16 top-tier teams from across the globe.
+This will be the sixth edition of the competition since its inception back in 2014.
 Let’s have a look at some interesting facts about the competition.

 Where it all began

 Inaugurated in 2014, ESL One: Cologne was the third Major in the history of CS: GO.
-The event brought unusual elements to the competitive circuit.
-Like the introduction of the random distribution of teams in the group stage and two new maps: Cobblestone and Overpass.
-ESL has been in charge of the tournament since its inception.
-It is also a renowned producer of esports tournaments such as: Dota 2, Rainbow Six: Siege, Clash Royale and Brawl Stars
+The event brought unusual elements to the competitive circuit, such as the introduction of the random distribution of teams in the group stage and two new maps: Cobblestone and Overpass.
+ESL has been in charge of the tournament since its inaugural year.
+They are a renowned producer of other esports tournaments, including those for: Dota 2, Rainbow Six: Siege, Clash Royale, and Brawl Stars

 The most successful countries

 Sweden and Brazil are tied with two ESL One: Cologne titles.
-The Swedes won the title in 2014 with Ninjas in Pajamas, the lineup included: Patrik “f0rest” Lindberg, Christopher “GeT_RiGhT” Alesund, Richard “Xizt” Landström, Robin “Fifflaren” Johansson and Adam “friberg” Friberg.
-The second title came in 2015 with the Fnatic represented by: de Jesper “JW” Wecksell, Robin “flusha” Rönnquist, Markus “pronax” Wallsten, Olof “olofmeister” Kajbjer and Freddy “KRIMZ” Johansson.
+The Swedes won the title in 2014 with Ninjas in Pajamas, whose lineup included: Patrik “f0rest” Lindberg, Christopher “GeT_RiGhT” Alesund, Richard “Xizt” Landström, Robin “Fifflaren” Johansson, and Adam “friberg” Friberg.
+Their second title came in 2015 with Fnatic, represented by de Jesper “JW” Wecksell, Robin “flusha” Rönnquist, Markus “pronax” Wallsten, Olof “olofmeister” Kajbjer, and Freddy “KRIMZ” Johansson.

-In 2016, SK Gaming was crowned the champion, it consisted of: Gabriel “FalleN” Toledo, Fernando “fer” Alvarenga, Marcelo “coldzera” David, Lincoln “fnx” Lau and Epitácio “TACO” Melo.
-The team won its next title in 2016, with João “felps” Vasconcellos in the cast.
+In 2016, SK Gaming was crowned the champion.
+This team consisted of Gabriel “FalleN” Toledo, Fernando “fer” Alvarenga, Marcelo “coldzera” David, Lincoln “fnx” Lau, and Epitácio “TACO” Melo.
+The team won its next title again in 2017, with João “felps” Vasconcellos also in the cast.

 2x champion Brazil

 Two of Brazil’s most iconic titles in CS: GO came from ESL One: Cologne.
-In 2016, SK Gaming campaigned victorious, with no defeat in the group stage.
+In 2016, SK Gaming campaigned victoriously, with no defeat in the group stage.
 In the playoffs, the Brazilians beat Flipside Tactics and Virtus.pro to secure a spot in the final.
-The team defeated Team Liquid 3-0 and won the title.
+There, the team defeated Team Liquid 3-0 and won the title.
 In 2017, SK had a modest campaign, ranking sixth in the group stage.
-In the playoffs, the team was victorious against the OpTic Gaming and FaZe Clan.
-The final was against Cloud9 ,which they won with a 3-0 victory.
+In the playoffs, however, the team was victorious against OpTic Gaming and FaZe Clan.
+The final was against Cloud9, which they again won with a 3-0 victory, retaining their championship.